 And for one last Harry Potter rumour – was Salazar Slytherin really named after Portugal’s very own dictator, António de Oliveira Salazar???

 The below photo shows two different churches.
 They were built side by side by rival factions, with various additions continuously made to make sure each was the tallest of the two.
-At one point one the priests of the first church discovered that there was a law that said churches could not be built next to each other, and demanded the second one was torn down.
+At one point one of the priests of the first church discovered that there was a law that said churches could not be built next to each other and demanded the second one was torn down.